diced/zipline-docs/docs/auto-setup.md

 - database port (will use default if empty)
 - secret
 - whether or not you would like vanity urls
+- asks if you would like to generate a docker-compose with all your options.

 You can finally, run the executable here:
 ```bash